benlau/runbookmd/README.md

 ## `send`

 Sends the content directly to the terminal.
-Unlike the `run` command which stops on errors when `set -e` is used, content sent this way will continue executing even if errors occur.
+Unlike the `run` command, which stops on errors when `set -e` is used, content sent this way will continue executing even if errors occur.
 Choose the mode that best suits your needs.

 > \```bash send
 >